waheedsarem/DotandBoxesGame/README.md

 <br>
 <br>
 HOW TO SETUP PROJECT! <br>
-First file attached is a Zip file named "Executable File" this zip contains exe file and can run the game.<br>
+1st file attached is a Zip file named "Executable File" this zip contains exe file and can run the game.<br>
 To use this file:<br>
 1. Download the zip file <br>
 2. Unzip the file <br>